ppy/osu-wiki/wiki/Tournaments/MP/2020_7K/en.md

 *The results of the Qualifiers will be published after 2020-11-08*

----

 ## Ruleset

 ### Tournament organisation

 #### General eligibility

-- Players who currently have (or had at some point since Account Creation) the Polish Flag on their profile or players who do not have the Polish Flag on their profiles but can present a proof of their fluency in Polish language and/or their Polish citizenship to the staff are the only ones allowed to join the tournament.
+- Players who currently have (or had at some point since account creation) the Polish flag on their profile or players who do not have the Polish flag on their profiles but can present a proof of their fluency in Polish language and/or their Polish citizenship to the staff are the only ones allowed to join the tournament.
 - Staff Members who are not part of the Mappool Selectors are permitted to join the tournament.

 #### Round overview

 - With the exception of the qualification stage (which does not have a winning condition), each tournament round will have a selectable mappool of a certain size, a tiebreaker song, and a winning condition.
 The format is as follows:
-  - **Qualification Stage**: 4 song mappool, no winning condition, no tiebreaker song
+  - **Qualification Stage:** 4 song mappool, no winning condition, no tiebreaker song
-  - **Group Stage**: 10 song mappool, best of 7 (first to 4), one tiebreaker song
+  - **Group Stage:** 10 song mappool, best of 7 (first to 4), one tiebreaker song
-  - **Round of 16 and Quarterfinals**: 12 song mappool, best of 9 (first to 5), one tiebreaker song
+  - **Round of 16 and Quarterfinals:** 12 song mappool, best of 9 (first to 5), one tiebreaker song
-  - **Semifinals and Finals**: 14 song mappool, best of 11 (first to 6), one tiebreaker song
+  - **Semifinals and Finals:** 14 song mappool, best of 11 (first to 6), one tiebreaker song
-  - **Grand Finals**: 16 song mappool, best of 13 (first to 7), one tiebreaker song
+  - **Grand Finals:** 16 song mappool, best of 13 (first to 7), one tiebreaker song
 - All matches held are using a 1 player versus 1 player rule.
 - All rounds are to use the **restrictive FreeMod** rules (only NoMod, Mirror, Flashlight, FadeIn, or Hidden are permitted to be used while playing), in addition, **Score v2** is implemented.